Salem, Tamil Nadu: Municipal corporation

 Salem is the headquarters of Salem district.
 The town was constituted as a municipality in 1867, and was upgraded to a special-grade municipality in 1979 and to a municipal corporation on 1 April 1994.
 The Salem municipal corporation has 72 wards, each with an elected councillor.
 The functions of the municipal corporation are divided into six departments: general administration and personnel, engineering, revenue, public health, city planning and information technology (IT).
 All six departments are governed by a municipal commissioner.
 Legislative power is vested in the 60-member council, headed by an elected chairperson and assisted by a deputy chairperson.

 State Assembly

 In 2008, the constituencies of Salem were redrawn as Salem North, Salem South and Salem West.
 The city elects the three members to the Tamil Nadu Legislative Assembly once every five years.
-Present MLAs are R. Rajendhran (Salem North) from Desiya Murpokku Dravidar Kazhagam, Arul Ramadoss (Salem West) from Paattali Makkal Katchi and Balasubramanian (Salem South) from All India Anna Dravida Munnetra Kazhagam.
+Present MLAs are R. Rajendran (Salem North) from Dravida Munnetra Kazhagam, Arul Ramadoss (Salem West) from Pattali Makkal Katchi and E. Balasubramanian (Salem South) from All India Anna Dravida Munnetra Kazhagam.

 Parliament

 The city is part of the Salem Lok Sabha constituency.
-The current Member of Parliament from the constituency is S. R. Parthiban from the DMK.
+The current Member of Parliament from the constituency is T. M. Selvaganapathy from the DMK.